MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationSchool.md

                 - `[Target <String>]`: The target of the error.
               - `[Message <String>]`: A non-localized message for the developer.
               - `[Target <String>]`: The target of the error.
-            - `[ExternalColumns <IMicrosoftGraphColumnDefinition1[]>]`: The collection of column definitions available in the site that are referenced from the sites in the parent hierarchy of the current site.
+            - `[ExternalColumns <IMicrosoftGraphColumnDefinition[]>]`: The collection of column definitions available in the site that are referenced from the sites in the parent hierarchy of the current site.
-            - `[Items <IMicrosoftGraphBaseItem1[]>]`: Used to address any item contained in this site.
+            - `[Items <IMicrosoftGraphBaseItem[]>]`: Used to address any item contained in this site.
 This collection cannot be enumerated.
               - `[Id <String>]`:
               - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
               - `[CreatedByUser <IMicrosoftGraphUser1>]`: user